sagarbuddhic/questions/README.md

 ## Nextjs

-**nextjs advantages**
+**Nextjs Advantages**

-comes with webpack.\
+Comes with webpack.\
-dynamic import, lazyload using suspense.\
+Dynamic import, lazyload using suspense.\
-compiler replaces babel for individual files and terser for minifying output bundles. automatic static optimization.
+Compiler replaces babel for individual files and terser for minifying output bundles.\
+prerendering.\
+Automatic static optimization.

 **What is pre-rendering**